 |Best season:||September to November and March to May|

-Tsum Valley Trek:- Tsum Valley treks one of the famous treks in Nepal the Tsum valley meaning is the visitors to the are hidden valley “vivid” home to the direct descendant Tibetan people known as Tsumbas, the Tsum Valley is located to the east of Manaslu, on the border with Tibet.
-This isolated hidden Shangri-La is just opened to trekkers in 2008.
-It remains relatively untouched, with ancient villages and Tibetan Buddhist monasteries waiting to be explored.
-Each day you will walk between 5–8 hours, with the high point of the trek being 4,000m above the largest of the monasteries in the valley, Mu Gompa.
-You will be accommodated in lodges and traditional ‘home stays’ on this trek, rather than in tents.
+Tsum Valley Trekking one of the famous treks in Nepal.
+The Tsum valley meaning is the visitors to the hidden valley “vivid” home to the direct descendant Tibetan.
+People are known as Tsumbas, the Tsum Valley is located to the east of Manaslu, on the border with Tibet.
+This isolated Shangri-La is just open to trekkers in 2008.
+It remains relatively untouched, with ancient villages and Tibetan Buddhist monasteries waiting to explore.
+Each day you will walk between 5–8 hours, with a high point.
+The treks being 4,000m above the largest of the monasteries in the valley, Mu Gompa.
+You will accommodate in lodges and traditional ‘home stays’ on this trek, rather than in tents.
 As the Tsum Valley is much undeveloped but with its unique culture and most hospitable people offers us friendly welcome in the traditional way to their home can be somewhat rudimentary and you can expect to eat similar food to the locals (Dal Bhat, Chapatis, noodle soup).
-If you are not prepared to ´rough it´ a little bit, then this trek is probably not the one for you!

 The trail to the sacred pilgrimage site of Tsum Valley heads upper Budi Gandaki River Valley through unexplored countryside inhabited by the Tibetan community and authentic Tsum Villages such as Chhokangparo, where the area is long considered Baeyul or Hidden land offers a totally unspoiled culture and tradition of Tsumba with fabulous mountain view of Ganesh Himal Range, Sringi Himal, Buddha Himal, and Himalchuli.
-The valley is extensively rich in culture and tradition dwelled with Buddhist monasteries, nunneries, chortens and prayer walls and significant religious monuments, the longest mani walls at Dzong and Phurpe are great attractions.
+The valley is extensively rich in culture and tradition dwelled with Buddhist monasteries and nunneries.
+Prayer walls and significant religious monuments, the longest mani walls at Dzong and Phurpe are great attractions.